 Fact Sheet

-• Unlike most teacher recognition programs, the Milken Educator Award is completely unique: Educators cannot apply and do not even know they are under consideration.
+• Educators cannot apply and are unaware of their candidacy.
 Candidates are sourced through a confidential selection process and then reviewed by blue ribbon panels appointed by state departments of education.
 Those most exceptional are recommended for the Award, with final approval by the Milken Family Foundation.

-• Surprise notifications honor the recipient before students, colleagues, education officials, community leaders and media.
+• Recipients are surprised with the news of their Award at all-school assemblies before cheering students, colleagues, education officials, community leaders and media.

 • Our motto is “The future belongs to the educated.”